arshitjain12/project2/README.md

  # new project
- this project was created by local system...dddp
+ this project was created by local system...dddpk7kkkk